Proxy advisor urges Samsung C&T holders to reject $8 billion merger

 While a court in Seoul on Wednesday dismissed Elliott's request for an injunction to stop the shareholder vote, Glass Lewis's report could encourage more institutional investors to reject the offer.

-C&T shareholders such as Aberdeen Asset Management, APG Asset Management and Ilsung Pharmaceutical Co have publicly criticized the deal.
+C&T shareholders such as Aberdeen Asset Management, APG Asset Management and Ilsung Pharmaceutical Co (003120.KS) have publicly criticised the deal.

 "We believe SCT (Samsung C&T) investors should reject the arrangement and encourage the board to more thoroughly consider alternatives available to the company," the advisory firm said.